NJF02/DIA-Chatbot/README.md

 To assess the chatbot’s performance:
 1. Open and run Evaluation/evaluation.py.
 2. Performance metrics and evaluation results will be displayed in the console.

+### Other Files
+* settings&#46;py - setting up working directory for the project.
+* model_framework.py - configurations for neural netwok.

 ## Notes and Configurations
 1. Prior to training the chatbot, hyper-parameters for the neural networks can be modified.